 The actinomorphic flowers are arranged in corymbs of heads.
 The heads are subtended by a series of involucral bracts.
 The outer, lower bracts ovate and the inner, upper bracts linear.
 The calyx is modified as hairs forming a pappus.
 There are both perfect and imperfect (carpellate) flowers in the heads.
 The perfect flowers are in the center and the imperfect flowers are arranged around the edge of the heads.

-The imperfect flowers have 3 pink fused petals and no stamens.
-The perfect flowers have a corolla with 5 fused, pink petals.
+The imperfect flowers have 3 pink or yellow fused petals and no stamens.
+The perfect flowers have a corolla with 5 fused, pink or yellow petals.
 There are 5 stamens.
 In both types of flowers the ovary is inferior with a single locule but only the imperfect flowers have functional ovules.
 The fruit is an achene at maturity that retains the modified calyx (pappus).

-Distribution in Bahamas/Globally: Neurolaena lobata occurs on all island groupings within the Bahamian Archipelago as well as Texas, Florida, the entire Caribbean, and Mexico south to northern South America.
+Distribution: Neurolaena lobata occurs on all island groupings within the Lucayan Archipelago as well as Texas, Florida, the entire Caribbean, and Mexico south to northern South America.
 It has also been found in the Pacific islands.

-Medicinal/Cultural/Economic usage: Neurolaena lobata is used medicinally in the Bahamas to treat dermatological problems, and colds and fevers (including measles).
+Medicinal/Cultural/Economic usage: Neurolaena lobata is used medicinally in the Lucayan Archipelago to treat dermatological problems, and colds and fevers (including measles).
 It is used elsewhere in the Caribbean to treat sprains and dislocations.
 The leaves have been used as a tobacco substitute.